sunyichen1994/MMGFuse/README.md

 # MMGFuse

-The status of my manuscript is a major revision, so stay tuned!
+The status of my manuscript is Major Revision, so stay tuned!